JeroenDeDauw/WikidataChromeSearch/README.md

 Usage
 -----

-Type wikidata in the search bar, followed by your search terms.
+To search against Wikidata, type "wikidata" in the search bar, followed by your search terms.

 Up to three results will be shown.
 These are indicated by a small Wikidata logo.
 Each result contains the English label followed by the English description, when available.
 Selecting